antor44/livestream_video/README.md

 brew install smplayer
 brew install translate-shell
 ```
-Depending on how Python was installed or updated, you might have to tweak your system settings to start using a Python environment and to detect the new Python version.
+Homebrew has introduced significant changes and issues in the latest versions of the applications needed by playlist4whisper.
+First of all, there have been changes in the behavior of installing Python applications, likely to improve stability or security.
+Depending on how Python was installed or updated, you may need to adjust your system settings to begin using a Python environment and to detect the new Python version.

 Due to misconfigurations, outdated libraries in older macOS versions, or conflicts between Homebrew and macOS, you might encounter some issues.

-You could also install FFmpeg (you can find it separately from FFplay and FFprobe, which are also necessary), VLC, SMPlayer, and MPV from other sources.
-If you trust where it came from, just copy the executable packed as a .app file to the Applications folder and then link the path to /usr/local/bin/ [ executable ].
+You can also install FFmpeg (separately from FFplay and FFprobe, which are also necessary), VLC, SMPlayer, and MPV from other sources.
+If you trust the source, just copy the executable packaged as a .app file to the Applications folder and then link the path to /usr/local/bin/[executable].
 Make sure to use the executable name in lowercase for the /usr/local/bin/ part:
 ```
 ln -s /Applications/[executable].app/Contents/MacOS/[executable] /usr/local/bin/[executable]
 ```